igorbanjac91/portfolio-website/README.md

 # My Portfolio

-My personal portfolio, here you can find my projects and get to know me a bit more
+My portfolio, here you can find my projects and get to know me a bit more

 Click [here](https://igorbanjac91.github.io/portfolio-website/) to see the portfolio;

 ## Projects

-- Cyber Meal
+- Planets Facts Website

 ## Future improvements